-By managing your application’s data model for you, Core Data significantly reduces the amount of code you have to write for your application.
+By managing your app’s data model for you, Core Data significantly reduces the amount of code you have to write for your app.
 Core Data also provides the following features:

 Storage of object data in a SQLite database for optimal performance

 Management of undo/redo beyond basic text editing

 Support for propagating changes and ensuring that the relationships between objects remain consistent

 Support for grouping, filtering, and organizing data in memory

 If you are starting to develop a new app or are planning a significant update to an existing app, you should consider using Core Data.
 For an example of how to use Core Data in an iOS app, see Core Data Tutorial for iOS.
 For more information about the classes of the Core Data framework, see Core Data Framework Reference.

 CoreFoundation.framework) is a set of C-based interfaces that provide basic data management and service features for iOS apps.
 This framework includes support for the following: